a-vasse/setup-guides/RailsAppHeroku.md

 - Run the following `heroku config:set CLOUDINARY_URL=cloudinary://166....` replacing the end with your own personal key.
 - Confirm the status by executing `heroku config`

-- Provide any additional resources or next steps for the reader.
-- Provide any troubleshooting tips.
-- Provide any feedback mechanism.

 ### Troubleshooting<a id="herokutrouble"></a>

 - In order to pinpoint issues with Heroku deployment, run `heroku logs --tail`